john-friedman/datamule-visualization/README.md

 - Adding custom templates to change style
 - chatbot integration
 - hide buttons that are not relevant to certain filings.
+- notes explaining what everything is and underlying structure

 ## Improvements to be made to datamule
 - Change how submissions load from list based to hash.
 O(1).